 Innovation Simulation Project

-Step 2 - Reflect (10 mins): Students use this time to consider the wants and needs of their characters and what types of computing innovations would and would not appeal to them.
+Step 1 - Reflect (10 mins): Students use this time to consider the wants and needs of their characters and what types of computing innovations would and would not appeal to the character they are playing.
 Students write their reflection in the Project Guide.

 Before your teams get started investigating computing innovations for Future School, we want to make sure everyone understands how to conduct the necessary research.
 Let's examine an innovation that is not related to schools.
 Let's consider an innovation that would benefit long distance travel.